Will Smith Player Props: Dodgers vs. Rangers

-Will Smith -- batting .368 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Texas Rangers, with Andrew Heaney on the mound, on July 21 at 8:05 PM ET.
+The Los Angeles Dodgers, including Will Smith and his .550 slugging percentage over his past 10 games, take on starter Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

-In his last appearance, he had two hits (going 2-for-3 with a double and an RBI) against the Orioles.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a double and two RBI) against the Rangers.

 Will Smith Game Info & Props vs. the Rangers